 3) If you subsequently become an elected official by election or appointment, it is not considered reemployed by the same employer and your retirement benefits will not be suspended.

-4) You may return to work with the employer from which you retired and continue to receive your retirement benefits as long as you are retired for a minimum of 60 consecutive days from the effective date of your retirement and you were hired for a different position as a result of participating in an open, competitive, new-hire process for an entry-level, non-supervisory position.
+4) You may return to work with the employer from which you retired and continue to receive your retirement benefits as long as you are retired for a minimum of 60 consecutive days from the effective date of your retirement and you were hired for a different position as a result of participating in an open, competitive, new-hire process except if the retired member is hired for the same position or if the retired member has a prearranged reemployment agreement with the employer.

 5) As well as, you can return to work with the employer from which you retired and continue to receive your retirement benefits if you were hired as a fire inspector, or arson investigator.